Family Session GuideOctober 19, 2020

 My photography style is bright and fun.
 Sessions include posed and prompted photos.
-Posing ensures we get the smiling at the camera photo, while prompts lead to candid reactions that show off your personalities.
+Posing ensures we get the smiling at the camera photos, while prompts lead to candid reactions that show off your personalities.
 I like to capture both, but focus on how you interact with each other as a family.

 This post is part style guide, part suggestions, and a bunch of sample images.
 Can’t wait to celebrate you and your fam and document this season.
+Book your fall 2022 mini session here.

 WHAT TO WEAR